-- (a) In determining whether a proposed economic development financing bond issue shall be approved, the Commission may inquire into and consider any matters that it may believe to have a bearing on whether the issue should be approved, including: - (1) Whether the projects to be financed from the proceeds of the economic development financing bond issue are necessary or expedient. - (2) Whether the proposed projects are feasible. - (3) The unit of local government's debt management procedures and policies. - (4) Whether the unit is in default in any of its debt service obligations. - (5) Whether the private development forecast in the development financing plan would be likely to occur without the public project or projects to be financed by the economic development financing bonds. - (6) Whether taxes on the incremental valuation accruing to the development financing district, together with any other revenues available, will be sufficient to service the proposed economic development financing bonds. - (7) The ability of the Commission to market the proposed economic development financing bonds at reasonable rates of interest. - 29 (b) The Commission shall approve the application if, upon the information and 30 evidence it receives, it finds that: 31 (1) The proposed economic development financing bond issue is - (1) The proposed economic development financing bond issue is necessary or expedient. - (2) The amount proposed is adequate and not excessive for the proposed purpose of the issue. - (3) The proposed projects are feasible. - (4) The unit of local government's debt management procedures and policies are good, or that reasonable assurances have been given that its debt will henceforth be managed in strict compliance with law. - (5) The private development forecast in the development financing plan would not be likely to occur without the public projects to be financed by the economic development financing bonds. - (6) The proposed economic development financing bonds can be marketed at reasonable interest cost to the issuing unit.
+- (a) In determining whether a proposed economic development financing bond issue shall be approved, the Commission may inquire into and consider any matters that it may believe to have a bearing on whether the issue should be approved, including: - (1) Whether the projects to be financed from the proceeds of the economic development financing bond issue are necessary to secure significant new economic development for a development financing district. - (2) Whether the proposed projects are feasible. - (3) The unit of local government's debt management procedures and policies. - (4) Whether the unit is in default in any of its debt service obligations. - (5) Whether the private development forecast in the development financing plan would be likely to occur without the public project or projects to be financed by the economic development financing bonds. - (6) Whether taxes on the incremental valuation accruing to the development financing district, together with any other revenues available under G.S.
+159-110, will be sufficient to service the proposed economic development financing bonds. - (7) The ability of the Commission to market the proposed economic development financing bonds at reasonable rates of interest. - (b) The Commission shall approve the application if, upon the information and evidence it receives, it finds that: - (1) The proposed economic development financing bond issue is necessary to secure significant new economic development for a development financing district. - (2) The amount proposed is adequate and not excessive for the proposed purpose of the issue. - (3) The proposed projects are feasible. - (4) The unit of local government's debt management procedures and policies are good, or that reasonable assurances have been given that its debt will henceforth be managed in strict compliance with law.

-(7) The issuing unit has, pursuant to G.S.
+- The private development forecast in the development financing plan would not be likely to occur without the public projects to be financed by the economic development financing bonds. - (6) The proposed economic development financing bonds can be marketed at reasonable interest cost to the issuing unit. - (7) The issuing unit has, pursuant to G.S.
 160A-515.1 or G.S.
-158-7.3, adopted a development financing plan for the development financing district for which the bonds are to be issued.
+158-7.3, adopted a development financing plan for the development financing district for which the bonds are to be issued. - (8) The taxes on the incremental valuation accruing to the development financing district, together with any other revenues available under G.S.
+159-110, will be sufficient to service the proposed economic development financing bonds.